Yohann76/realtoken_website/docs/roadmap.md

 **Functionality:**

 - Host the project on Netlify to gather feedback from the marketing committee and the community.

-- Add blog section (with translation) -> markdown article
+**blog** (in feature/blog-page-seo-with-article)
-- Update blog with SEO
+- Update blog with SEO (ariane, title, image/description)
-- Generate SLUG / URL / sitemap.xml
+- Generate SLUG auto / URL with slug / sitemap.xml auto / robots.txt
+- Test with article picture

 **Design**